• Skip to primary navigation

 • How to serve it

-• How many people serve a crown
+• How many people serve a rack of lamb

 • What to serve it with